-The Authority will consider an appeal only when the appellant has grounds for believing that one or more of the following occurred, affecting the decision:
+The Authority will consider an appeal against a decision on a student breach made by the Committee in the circumstances where the appellant has reasonable grounds to believe that one or more of the following has occurred:

-• the Authority's investigation into the breach did not conform to the principles of procedural fairness

-• the standards of conduct and integrity by person/s appointed by the Authority were not in accordance with Section 9a of the Public Sector Management Act 1994.
+- the Authority's investigation into the breach did not conform to the process outlined above - the standard of conduct and integrity by a person/s appointed by the Authority to investigate or make a decision about the alleged breach was not in accordance with Section 9(a) of the Public Sector Management Act 1994 - new information has come to light which may have materially impacted the decision of the Committee if known prior to it making its decision.

-The Authority appoints an appeals investigator to investigate the appeal.
-The appeals investigator reports to an Appeals Committee.
+The Authority will appoint an appeals investigator to investigate the appeal.
+The appeals investigator will submit a report to the Authority's OLNA Breaches Appeals Committee (Appeals Committee) for review and a decision on whether the appeal should be upheld or dismissed.
 Membership of the Appeals Committee includes:

-- a person external to the SCS (who acts as Chairperson) nominated by the Executive Director SCS - a non-government school representative endorsed by the Executive Director SCS - a Department of Education representative endorsed by the Executive Director SCS - the Principal Consultant Online Assessment and Measurement (Executive Officer) non-voting.
+- a person external to the Authority (who acts as Chairperson) nominated by the Executive Director - SCS - up to two non-government school secondary representatives appointed by the Executive Director - SCS (preferably from different school systems/sector) - a Department of Education representative endorsed by the Executive Director SCS - Director, Logistics, Testing and Planning (Executive Officer) non-voting.